acolombo09/acolombo09/README.md

 ## Goals 🌱
-I am currently working on deepening my skills in the field of web-development, especially in front-end development.
+I am currently working on deepening my skills in the field of web-development.
 I am open to new learning opportunities and collaborations.
 ##